turbot/pipes-sdk-go/docs/OrgWorkspaceAggregators.md

 func main() {
-    orgHandle := "orgHandle_example" // string | The handle of the org to which the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the aggregator will be created. request := *openapiclient.NewCreateWorkspaceAggregatorRequest([]string{"Connections_example"}, "Handle_example", "Plugin_example") // CreateWorkspaceAggregatorRequest | The request body for the aggregator to the created. mode := "mode_example" // string | The mode of this request (optional)
+    orgHandle := "orgHandle_example" // string | The handle of the org to which the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the aggregator will be created. request := *openapiclient.NewCreateAggregatorRequest("Handle_example", "Plugin_example") // CreateAggregatorRequest | The request body for the aggregator to the created. mode := "mode_example" // string | The mode of this request (optional)

     configuration := openapiclient.NewConfiguration()